Emirate of Erzincan: Fall

 Exact details on the emirate's end following Mutahharten's demise are obscure.
 Castilian traveler Ruy González de Clavijo claimed that Mutahharten's daughter's son, Sheikh Ali, first gained control of the city, and after Timur's intervention, Mutahharten's son usurped the throne, although Mutahharten lacked legitimate heirs.
 According to Clavijo, the city of Erzincan was besieged by the Qara Qoyunlu ruler Qara Yusuf in 1406.
 However, no other contemporary sources provide a similar account.
 Iranian historian Hafiz-i Abru noted that in 1410, Mutahharten's other grandson Sheikh Hasan surrendered after resisting a 45-day siege led by Qara Yusuf.
 Qara Yusuf appointed one of his adherents, Pir Umar, as the governor of Erzincan.
 Sheikh Hasan was granted control of a fortress near Erzurum, thus putting an end to the emirate.
 Historian Rustam Shukurov identifies Mutahharten's grandson "Yar Ali" as the emir or governor between 1403–1410 and 1420–1425.

-Culture
+Culture and economy

 Ahi Ayna is known to have built a takya (building for Sufi gatherings) known after himself in the city of Erzincan.
 Mutahharten's legacy in Erzincan includes a madrasa (school) and zawiya (Sufi building).

 During the period of the emirate, Erzincan was a scene of literary exchange and production.
 Tarikh-i Chingiz Khan (lit. 'the history of Genghis Khan') was authored in Erzincan by Sharaf al-Din Sati, a well-respected local dignitary and history-writer.
 It is known that this work's production involved trade with Syrian cities, as the paper was sourced from Damascus, costing 6000 dirhams, and the work went through binding process in Hama in before arriving in Erzincan.
 A copy of Rumi's Masnavi was prepared by Muhammad ibn Husayn al-Mawlawi in January–February 1373 likely in Erzincan for "Taj al-Din Shaykh Husayn Beg", who is identified with Pir Husayn.

+According to Francesco Balducci Pegolotti, a mid-14th-century merchant, textiles from Erzincan were exported as far as the Italian Peninsula.
+The region was also rich in copper mines.